 Pink Velvet Cupcakes – These velvety smooth one-bowl cupcakes are delicious and easy, too!
-Perfect for Valentine’s Day or any day!
+The perfect Valentine’s Day dessert or for any day!

 I’ll be the first to admit it – I love cupcakes!
 They’re the perfect serving size, they’re fun to decorate, and they’re way less intimidating than making a full layer cake.

 As much as I love to eat red velvet cupcakes, I’ve actually never made them myself.
 They always seemed a little intimidating to me, and the thought of adding a whole bottle of food coloring to my cupcake batter was a little overwhelming.
 When I came across this pink velvet cupcake recipe, I knew they needed to happen in my kitchen and soon!

 They’re easy to make, use only a few drops of pink food coloring, and are made with super simple ingredients that I always have on hand.
 These cupcakes are perfect for sharing with your sweetheart on Valentine’s day, or to bring to a class party for the kiddos.
 They work great as mini cupcakes too!

 - BATTER.
 You’ll start by whisking the dry ingredients together, then cutting in the butter.
 You’ll want the pieces of butter to be no larger than pea sized.
 Next you’ll add the eggs, one at a time, mixing well after each addition.
 At this point the batter looks almost like cookie dough.